gravitational/careers/challenges/frontend/challenge.md

   This level focuses on JS/CSS/DOM knowledge and does not require any server-side logic to implement.

   Create a directory viewer with the following functionality:
-  - An ability to view and browse directory content
+  - Viewing and browsing of directory content
-  - An ability to sort and filter on all shown attributes (within the current directory)
+  - Sorting and filtering on all attributes (within the current directory)
-  - An ability to bookmark URLs for quick navigation
+  - Allowing to bookmark URLs for quick navigation

   Directions:
   - Build your own components